WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

   middle if it was uncertain.
 This allows an media switch to select the active speaker in the in a conference call.

-* Room location: get left right screens correct for video and allow for spatial audio
+* Location in room: relative location in room enumerated starting at front left and moving around clockwise.
+This helps get the correct content on left and right screens for video and helps with for spatial audio

 * Reference Frame : bool to indicate if this message is part of a reference frame